-It's crucial that anti-malware endpoint products not only stop, or at least detect, threats but that they allow legitimate applications to install and run without misclassifying them as malware.
+It's crucial that anti-malware endpoint products not only stop, or at least detect, threats, but that they allow legitimate applications to install and run without misclassifying them as malware.
 Such an error is known as a 'false positive' (FP).

-In reality, genuine false positives with applications are quite rare in testing.
-In our experience it is unusual for a completely legitimate application to be classified as being "malware".
-More often it will be classified as "unknown", "suspicious" or "unwanted" (or terms that mean much the same thing).
+In reality, genuine false positives are quite rare in testing.
+In our experience it is unusual for a legitimate application to be classified as 'malware'.
+More often it will be classified as 'unknown', 'suspicious' or 'unwanted' (or terms that mean much the same thing).

 We use a subtle system of rating an endpoint's approach to legitimate objects which takes into account how it classifies the application and how it presents that information to the user.
-Sometimes the endpoint software will pass the buck and demand that the user decides whether or not the application is safe.
-In such cases the product may make a recommendation to allow or block, but leave the ultimate decision to the user.
+Sometimes the endpoint software will pass the buck and demand that the user decide if the application is safe or not.
+In such cases the product may make a recommendation to allow or block.
 In other cases, the product will make no recommendation, which is possibly even less helpful.